cosmelab/dna-barcoding-analysis/assignment.md

 - ✅ Tutorial completed (`results/tutorial/` has all reports)
 - ✅ Analysis completed (`results/my_analysis/` has all reports)
 - ✅ Assignment file exists (`assignment.md`)

-**This does NOT grade your answers!** Your instructor will review your:
+- ✅ Answers are correct (since everyone has the same data, answers should match!)

+**Auto-grading checks your:**
-- Species identifications (BLAST results)
+- Species identifications (BLAST results table)
-- Tree interpretation (phylogeny)
+- QC statistics (number of sequences that passed)
-- Written answers (questions below)
+- Written answers (keyword matching for concepts)

 ---